 Edgehill Battlefield was the location of the first major engagement of the English Civil War and thus stands as the location of a crucial turning point in English history.

 The battle itself came about after King Charles I and Parliament became locked in an increasingly dangerous political struggle for supremacy.
-By the summer of 1642 both sides were raising armies and Charles soon started to lead his forces towards London, in the hope of achieving a quick, decisive victory.
+By the summer of 1642, both sides had raised armies and Charles began to lead his forces towards London, in the hope of achieving a quick, decisive victory.

-The clash which took place at Edgehill battlefield remains one of the largest and most significant battles of the English Civil War and was the first time the armies of Parliament and the King formally deployed opposite each other; it irretrievably signalled the start of a long and bloody conflict.
+The clash remains one of the largest and most significant battles of the English Civil War, and was the first time the armies of Parliament and the King formally deployed opposite each other; it irretrievably signalled the start of a long and bloody conflict.

-These modern insights now confirm that the local footpaths, rights of way, and permissive paths which are available to the public have a much closer relationship with the events of the day.
+For decades, what was considered the core of the battlefield had been inaccessible to the public, however a recent and major archaeological survey – the first of its kind in England – has since revealed the more accurate locations of key actions and army movements.
+These modern insights now confirm that the local footpaths, rights of way, and permissive paths available to the public have a much closer relationship with the events of the day.

-Visitors to the site can gain an understanding of the battlefield by walking a number of routes around the area, though most of the battlefield itself is either private agricultural land or under Ministry of Defence ownership.
-This means that much of the area is inaccessible to the public.
+Visitors to the site can gain an understanding of the battlefield by walking a number of routes around the area, with information boards detailing its history.
+Much of the battlefield remains either private agricultural land or under Ministry of Defence ownership however.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.